-We are guided by the Greek principle of Philotimo, a word that can be understood but difficult to define.
-It can mean honor, kindness, and altruistic deeds for ones fellow human.
-It is this call to humanity that guides our work of advocacy.
+We are guided by the Greek principle of philotimo--a word that has great meaning but is difficult to define.
+Philotimo is considered to be the highest of all Greek virtues; the core concept is that of respect and walking in right paths.
+It can mean honor, kindness, and altruistic deeds for one's fellow human.
+It is this call to humanity that guides our work.
 To learn more about what philotimo means, watch this video.